 Biggie Smalls mural in Brooklyn vandalized

-NEW YORK -- A mural in Brooklyn depicting music legend Biggie Smalls was vandalized overnight and the NYPD is trying to track down who's responsible.
+NEW YORK -- A mural in Brooklyn depicting hip-hop legend Biggie Smalls was vandalized overnight and the NYPD is trying to track down who's responsible.

 Someone spray painted the words "East Coast" and threw dark-colored paint on the mural in Clinton Hill, where Biggie Smalls grew up, CBS2's Jenna DeAngelis reported Friday.